peleiden/pelutils/README.md

 [![pytest](https://github.com/peleiden/pelutils/actions/workflows/pytest.yml/badge.svg?branch=master)](https://github.com/peleiden/pelutils/actions/workflows/pytest.yml)
 [![Coverage Status](https://coveralls.io/repos/github/peleiden/pelutils/badge.svg?branch=master)](https://coveralls.io/github/peleiden/pelutils?branch=master)

-Various utilities useful for Python projects.
-Features include
+The Swiss army knife of Python projects.

-- A simple and powerful logger with colourful printing and stacktrace logging
+- A simple and powerful logger with colourful printing, stacktraces, and log file rotation.
-- Parsing for combining config files and command-line arguments - especially useful for algorithms with several parameters
+- Parsing for combining config files and command-line arguments - especially useful developing algorithms with many parameters.
-- A timer inspired by Matlab's `tic` and `toc`
+- A timer inspired by Matlab's `tic` and `toc`.
-- Simple code profiler
+- Simple, near-zero cost performance profiler.
-- An extension to the built-in `dataclass` for saving and loading data
+- An extension to the built-in `dataclass` for saving and loading data.
-- Table formatting
+- Table formatting with built-in LaTeX support.
-- Miscellaneous standalone functions - see `pelutils/__init__.py`
+- Miscellaneous standalone functions - see `pelutils/__init__.py`.
-- Data-science submodule with extra utilities for statistics, plotting with `matplotlib`, and machine learning using `PyTorch`
+- Data-science submodule with extra utilities for statistics, plotting with `matplotlib`, and machine learning using `PyTorch`.
-- Linear time `unique` function in the style of `numpy.unique`
+- `unique` function in the style of `numpy.unique` which runs in linear time, making it significantly.

 `pelutils` supports Python 3.9+.